-3 FITTING OF WATER RETENTION CURVES
+3 FITTING METHODS OF WATER RETENTION CURVES

 As mentioned above, during the test for the water retention curve, we can only measure few points of the function.
-Therefore, it is necessary to fit a function to the measured points for feasibility.
+Therefore, it is necessary to fit a function to the measured points that the permeability function can be determined.
 The fitting of the WRC to the measured data was performed using the van Genuchten (1980) and Fredlund and Xing (1994) methods.